openx/ox-thrift/README.md

   |Layer Squashing|2x      |8x      |
   |Generated Funs |16x     |16x     |

+* [Thrash](https://github.com/dantswain/thrash) is an Elixir library
+  that automatically generates functions for decoding and encoding Thrift messages using the binary protocol.
+The author claims speedups of 18x for decoding and 5x for encoding over the Apache Thrift library.

 * Erlang documentation on
   [Constructing and Matching Binaries](http://erlang.org/doc/efficiency_guide/binaryhandling.html), which may be useful for optimization.